Easy High-Fiber Breakfast Ideas for Athletes

 Flaxseeds

 Flaxseeds are typically consumed ground, as it is easier for the body to digest and absorb the nutrients in the ground form.
-Ground flaxseeds contain ~6 grams of fiber per 1 oz (28 g) serving6.
-You can add ground flaxseeds into breakfast baked goods such as pancake, waffle, and muffin mixes.
-You can also stir a tablespoon of ground flaxseeds into your bowl of breakfast cereal, adding in fiber, protein, and omega-3 fatty acids.
+Ground flaxseeds contain ~6 grams of fiber per 1 oz (28 g) serving (9).

 High-Fiber Breakfast-On-The-Go Ideas

-You are now equipped with a variety of ways to add fiber to your breakfast.
+You are now equipped with a variety of high-fiber breakfast ideas for athletes.
 Make sure to plan ahead to have a variety of high fiber breakfast foods available for the week.
-For additional tips on planning a healthy breakfast, check-out my recent blog, 3 Keys to Building a Healthy Breakfast.
+For additional tips on planning a healthy breakfast, check out my blog, 3 Keys to Building a Healthy Breakfast.

 About the Author